MongoDB Atlas Migration Guide

 3. The PowerSync Client SDKs use SQLite under the hood.
 While there is nothing on a protocol level preventing us from supporting Realm as a client-side database, we are waiting to see whether Realm becomes a community project or not before investing in it, since it would be a significant amount of work for us to support Realm on the client-side.

-1. This will most likely be where the bulk of migration work takes place for customers.
+1. The client-side will most likely be where the bulk of migration work takes place for customers migrating from Atlas Device Sync to PowerSync.

 2. Client-side queries are typically written in SQL.
 ORM support is available for our JavaScript (React Native and web) and Flutter/Dart Client SDKs.

 4. PowerSync piggybacks off your existing authentication, however, it uses JWTs.
-If you were using Atlas Device SDKs for auth, you will need to implement an auth provider.
+If you were using Atlas Device SDKs for authentication, you will need to implement an authentication provider.

 Migration steps